nanpy/nanpy/README.md

 	make upload

-Optionally you can also set the baud rate:

-	export BAUDRATE=115200 (default value is 9600)

 How to use
 ----------

 ### Serial communication

-Nanpy autodetects the serial port for you, anyway you can specify another serial port and baudrate manually:
+Nanpy autodetects the serial port for you, anyway you can specify another serial port manually:

 	from nanpy import serial_manager
-	serial_manager.connect('/dev/ttyACM1', 9600)
+	serial_manager.connect('/dev/ttyACM1')

 ### Import modules